 Furthermore, we offer career-oriented planning and advisory services informed by experience and knowledge of both the editorial and business aspects of publishing.
 We understand that publishing is a serious business and that in today’s fast-moving and competitive environment writers need to position themselves appropriately.
 Clients get the benefit of tailored suggestions for activity to enhance visibility and increase sales of their work, such as author signings, speaking engagements, and media interviews.
 In the same vein, we provide much-needed objectivity to help them think strategically about their writing careers over the longer term, stay abreast of publishing trends and dynamics, and gain the knowledge they need to develop viable book projects every time.

 Willenfield Literary operates on an industry-standard commission basis; we do not charge fees for our services.
 In return for services provided, the agency receives 15% commission for domestic (Canadian and American) sales, 20% for sales of film and television rights, and 20% to 25% for international rights sales.

 WHO WE ARE

-Akin founded Willenfield Literary with the vision for a world-class agency focused on championing literary excellence and cutting-edge thinking.
-His network of editors and publishers spans the globe, being well-connected to large and small publishing houses throughout North America, Europe, and the Commonwealth.
+Akin founded Willenfield Literary with the vision for a boutique agency that recognizes and promotes excellence in contemporary literature and writing.
+He is highly plugged into developments in the literary sphere and attends international book fairs like Frankfurt, London, and Book Expo America.
+He has a wide network of acquisition editors at publishing houses spanning North America, Europe, and the Commonwealth.
 Passionate about nuanced expression in the written form, Akin has a background in academia, teaching, strategic communications, editing, and publishing.
 He holds a Master’s and PhD in human geography and has lived and worked across four continents.

 Alison handles mail, processes submissions, and provides administrative support to Akin.
-Please note that she does not accept submissions.
+Please note that she is not an agent and does not accept submissions.